Birth Control Side Effects – These Methods Will Not Affect Your Sex Drive!

 And another group of ladies say they feel no different from using that method.

-To support the position of women in the second group, some studies show women have better sexual experience.
+To support the position of women in the second group, some studies show women have better sexual experiences.
 This may be desire or arousal on different types of birth control.

-Firstly, these hormones may suppress your natural Testosterone (yes, even we ladies do have a little testosterone).
+Firstly, these hormones may suppress your natural Testosterone (yes, even we ladies have little testosterone).

 And this is relevant because testosterone is one of the essential hormones responsible for sexual desire.